-Oblique strain pain occurs at the site of the injury.
+Oblique strain pain begins at the site of the injury.
 Soreness may cover a large area around the muscle, but there will be a very tender and painful spot where the tear in the muscle fibers occurred.
 Depending on the severity of the strain, there may be redness, bruising, and swelling.

 Where Are The Oblique Muscles?